ogerardin/back2back/doc/packaging.md

 IzPack (http://izpack.org/) generates a cross-platform Java installer that will work on all target platforms, provided there is a JRE installed.
 However it has some inconveniences:
 * the look and feel is not native
-* it doesn't provide a native executable (although this could be worked around using a native wrapper)
+* it doesn't provide a native executable (although this could be achieved using a native wrapper)
 * it doesn't integrate with the OS in an idiomatic way
 * it doesn't handle well the steps that require specific priviledges
 * it's only extensible through additional panels
-As such, it's not a satisfactory solution and should be considered only as a fallback
+As such, it's not a satisfactory solution and should be considered only as a fallback.

 launch4j
 --------